arkayenro/arkinventory/ChangeHistory.md

  - confirm things havent broken in classic, wrath, or shadowlands
  - restack disable - maybe change this to require a modifier key instead of a straight disable?  might be easier to shift/alt/ctrl click on it than turning it on/off and its not like youll accidentally do it (which is why the disable was added)
  - backpack tokens to scroll when max width reached on second line
+ - extend the categoryset actions to individual items for additional granular control.
+ - add action; mail (send items in that category to a specified character)
+ - add action; bank (move from bank to bag)
+ - add action; bag (move from bag to bank)